Quantum Nonlocality under Latency Constraints: Numerical Techniques and Examples

 \section{Numerical Techniques and Examples}

-We want to answer the second, and equivalently third, question in~\Cref{sec:intro} of how much quantum resources, which are the most general physical resources, can violate the bounds on classical correlations in the latency-constrained games setting.
-More generally, such a question naturally extends to SISO games.
-That is, we want to numerically compute the quantum value $\omega_q$ for arbitrary simple LC games and SISO games and compare it to the classical value $\omega_c$.
+We want to compute by how much quantum resources, which are the most general physical resources, can violate the bounds on classical correlations in the latency-constrained games setting.
+That is, we want to numerically compute the quantum value $\omega_q$ for arbitrary simple LC games and compare it to the classical value $\omega_c$.
+Via~\Cref{prp:siso_classical} and~\Cref{thm:siso_to_LC}, these numerical methods immediately apply to SISO games as well.

 In general, optimizing conventional nonlocal games is already a computationally hard problem~\cite{kempe2011entangled,ji16classical,ji2020mip}.
 Hence, we can only hope to provide some heuristic algorithms.
-Standard methods for non-local games, like the see-saw algorithm~\cite{werner2001bell} or the Navascues-Pironio-Ac\'in (NPA) algorithm~\cite{navascues2007bounding,navascues2008convergent}, may also apply to specific LC and SISO games, depending on their graph $G$.
-For example, in the case where $G$ is the empty graph or we can aggregate parties in a SISO game such that it reduces to a conventional nonlocal game.
+Standard methods for nonlocal games, like the see-saw algorithm~\cite{werner2001bell} or the Navascu\'es-Pironio-Ac\'in (NPA) algorithm~\cite{navascues2007bounding,navascues2008convergent}, may also apply directly to LC games with special connectivity graphs $G$.
+For example, this is possible when $G$ is the empty graph or we can aggregate parties in a simple LC game such that it reduces to a conventional nonlocal game.
 In general, however, such methods cannot be used directly on games that cannot be reduced to conventional nonlocal games.

 For this reason, we provide in \Cref{subsec:seesaw} a generalization of the see-saw algorithm to compute lower bounds on the quantum values of arbitrary simple LC games.
-Such a method can naturally extend to SISO games.
-Upper bounds on the quantum value of LC games could be obtained by a generalization of the NPA hierarchy along the lines of~\cite{klep2024state}, for which we conjecture a possible approach in~\Cref{app:npa}.
+Upper bounds on the quantum value of LC games could possibly be obtained via a generalization of the NPA hierarchy along the lines of~\cite{klep2024state}.
+We can ultimately use the tools we develop to analyze the achievable correlations between different parties with a fixed spatial layout as a function of the latency constraint in~\Cref{subsec:pert_xor}.